Key Insights: How Does Turnitin Detect AI in Student Papers?

 Visibility Controlled by Institutions

-The AI detection tool is only active if the institution enables it.
+The AI detection feature is active only if the institution enables it.
 That means:

 How to Check for Turnitin AI Flags Before Submitting